syncfusion-content/winui-docs/winui/DataGrid/Unbound-Rows.md

 # Unbound Rows in WinUI DataGrid (SfDataGrid)

 SfDataGrid allows you to add **additional rows** at top and also bottom of the SfDataGrid which are **not bound with data object** from underlying data source.
 You can add unbound rows using [SfDataGrid.UnboundRows](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.SfDataGrid.html#Syncfusion_UI_Xaml_DataGrid_SfDataGrid_UnboundRows) collection property.
 You can add any no of unbound rows to SfDataGrid.
+Unbound rows can be printed.

 {% tabs %}
 {% highlight xaml %}